-A Short History of the School
+A History of G08

 After several years of planning, the School of Molecular and Microbial Biosciences was formed in 2001 by the amalgamation of the Departments of Biochemistry (Faculty of Science) and Microbiology (Faculty of Agriculture), both situated in the Biochemistry building, G08 (now renamed to the Biochemistry and Microbiology Building in honour of the former departments).